CORE VIRTUES

 Imagination

-Beatrix Potter had one!
-A marvelous imagination, that is.
-The prolific author of the Tales of Peter Rabbit was raised with her brother by artistically gifted parents in the English countryside and spent summers in the Lake District in northwest England, where she immersed herself in the wonders of nature.
-Beatrix lacked child friends, but adored her pets, was attentive to the mice and rabbits around her, and was a keen student of botany from an early age.
-She was initially drawn to the field of mycology, the study of fungi.
-Her precise and colorful renderings of mushrooms (now at the Armitt Museum and Library in Ambleside) impressed peers, and are still used by mycologists to identify fungi.
+Beatrix Potter had quite the imagination.
+The prolific author of The Tale of Peter Rabbit was raised with her brother by artistically gifted parents in the English countryside and spent summers in the Lake District in Northwest England, where she immersed herself in the wonders of nature.
+While Potter lacked child friends, she adored her pets and was attentive to the mice and rabbits around her.
+From an early age, she was a keen student of botany and was drawn towards the field of mycology, the study of fungi.
+Her precise and colorful renderings of mushrooms (now at the Armitt Museum and Library in Ambleside) impressed peers and are still used by mycologists to identify fungi.
 But in that field, her gender and amateur status worked against her.

-The books we feature below focus on various aspects of Beatrix's amazing life and imagination -- from youthful naturalist to writer and illustrator and ultimately to sheep breeder and conservationist.
+The books we feature below focus on various aspects of Beatrix Potter’s life and vivid imagination, including her time spent as a naturalist, a writer and illustrator, and a sheep breeder and conservationist.

 Picture